siisurit/siisurit_guide/guide/user/connectors/github.md

 For consistency, this chapter uses _task_ to refer to GitHub _issues_ and _tracker_ to refer to a _repository_.

-## Tracker URLs
+## API location

-To get the tracker URL for Siisurit, perform the following steps:
+To get the GitHub API location for Siisurit, perform the following steps:

 1. Open the tracker's GitHub page in the web browser.
 2. Click on the green "Code" button and in the "Local" tab, copy the URL.
 Both HTTPS or SSH URLs work.<br>